HatsuSixty/blobcat/README.md

 $ ./main ./assets/textures/tiny_blobcat_trans_underlay.png
 ```

-Press `R` to start rendering the animation into a video, and press `S` to stop rendering.
+Press `R` to start rendering the animation into a video.
 The generated video will be available at `./output.mp4`.

 ## Credits